os-climate/ITR/README.md

 ## Getting started for Contributors:
-if you use Anadonca environments:
+if you use Anadonda environments:
 ```
 conda env create -f environment.yml
 conda activate itr_env